MaceChettiyadan/InnovationsT4/README.md

 # InnovationsT4
 Innovations Wheat Game

 If you read this you are sped.
 What a spedlord.
 Actual spedlord.
-Your more ped than Mace the almighty spedlord Mace and squidlord Henry.
+Your more sped than Mace the almighty spedlord Mace and squidlord Henry.

-S-c-a-r-y

-S-h-i-v-e-r m-e t-i-m-b-e-r-s

 Actual squidlord, actual sped.
 What a spudlord.

 Tasks: